signet-framework/case-study/pages/case-study/design-decisions/contract-generation.md

 The main disadvantage is that the format of the HTTP request and response definitions would differ depending on the mocking service, requiring us to implement individual support for each service.
 As one of our goals was to maximize Signet's compatibility with existing infrastructure, we decided that we would focus on implementing recording as the primary approach.

-[^1]: An example of such tooling is SwaggerHub which provides an interactive editor to design OpenAPI specifications.